busbud/coding-challenge-frontend-b/README.md

 # Busbud - Osheaga Coding Challenge

-It is my first app with ReactJS, it was pretty cool and very instructive.
+It is my first app with ReactJS, it was pretty cool and very instructive even if the philosophy is completely different from Angular.
+I learnt a lot of things and I liked the easiness of the components implementation.
+Unfortunately I had not the time to tend over the unit test.
+It would have been my next step if I had extra time.

 | Desktop                                                                                   | Mobile                                                                                 |
 | ----------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |